English for the Office: 38 Phrases for Your Business Encounters

 Here’s a new way to think about English for office professionals.

-There are several situations in the workplace where you can use a “script” to communicate with colleagues and clients.
 In the office, we’re constantly meeting new people, working on projects, sending emails and even just hanging out in the break room.
 All of these things have their own expected dialogues.

 We’ll give you the script you can use to master all of these office encounters.
 Below, you’ll find common office English expressions for greetings, telephone conversations, small talk and more.